fabianmartins/alienattack.workshop/README.md

 ~/environment/spaceinvaders.workshop/cdk (master) $
 ~~~

-You will need to decide for an **"Application name"**  and, optionally, for a **"suffix"**.
+You will need to decide for an **"Environment name"** and, optionally, for a **"suffix"**.
 These values will be used to configure your environment.

 If you are running your environment exclusively in one account **AND** region, then you can skip the suffix.
 The configuration was designed like this for the case when different individuals are sharing the same account (due their company's requirement) and sharing the same region (due the need of specific features of the AWS services, only available in such regions).

-Yet, the values chosen for **appName** and **suffix** are used to create the buckets required by the application, so chose them in a way that most likely will avoid collision for S3 bucket names (which are global).
+Yet, the values chosen for **"envname"** and **"suffix"** are used to create the buckets required by the application, so chose them in a way that most likely will avoid collision for S3 bucket names (which are global).

-Let's suppose that you selected appName=r2, and suffix=d2.
+Let's suppose that you selected envname=r2, and suffix=d2.
 Then, if the deployment is successful, at the end something like this will appear

 ***